fjfinch/OPSEC/notes/00 Information/88 Kerberos.md

 # Kerberos
+88,464

 Kerberos uses keys for authentication.
 (Not authorization).
 A secret key is the hash (probably the NT hash) of an users password.
 Tickets are encrypted with the secret key (and cached on systems).

-Port: 88, 464

 Servers within AD:
 * DC (Domain Controller)